Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 Before starting to write some house rule, let's take time to think about what that house rule shoud do.

-I'd like the house rule to stay compatible with both core and third party classes.
-So I'll try to reuse before creating something new and
+* I'd like the house rule to stay compatible with both core and third party classes.

-The house rule has to be simple, I can't write a 30 pages house rule for a 20 pages rule book.
+* The house rule has to be simple, I can't write a 30 pages house rule for a 20 pages rule book.

+So I'll try to reuse before creating something new.

 ## What to keep from the actual rules